reqnroll/Reqnroll/docs/automation/hooks.md

 # Hooks

 Hooks (event bindings) can be used to perform additional automation logic at specific times, such as any setup required prior to executing a scenario.
-In order to use hooks, you need to add the `Binding` attribute to your class:
+In order to use hooks, you need to add the `Binding` attribute to your class.
+Hooks can be synchronous or asynchronous, allowing them to perform operations that can benefit from async programming patterns:

 ```{code-block} csharp
 :caption: Hook File